Job vacancies

 Ngā āhuatanga kei a mātou: What we offer

-This is a part-time permanent position, working on a set weekly roster including weekends and public holidays.
+These are full-time, permanent positions, working 40 hours per week on a set roster that may include weekends and public holidays.

 • Access to Employee Assistance Program (EAP) including numerous helpful resources and webinars.